serokell/blog-posts/typescript-for-haskellers/article.md

 In this part, we will introduce you to simple built-in concepts familiar to most Haskellers that do not require any overhead when writing code.
 Nevertheless, we will also leave links to some more complex libraries and articles to help you investigate further.

-Also, if you are not familiar with some TypeScript syntax we explain it in the course of the article.
+If you are not familiar with some TypeScript syntax, we'll try to explain it in the course of the article.
-But you can also find pivot table in [appendix](#appendix) with links for the better understanding of them.
+But you can also find a table in the [appendix](#appendix) with links for each piece of syntax used in the article.
-And there is also a comparison table between Haskell and TypeScript syntax of covered topics.
+In addition, there is also a table with comparisons between the Haskell and TypeScript syntax.

 ### Strictness